ladisk/pyidi/README.md

-# pyidc
+# pyidi

-Image-based Displacement Calculation (IDC) implementation in python.
+Image-based Displacement Identification (IDI) implementation in python.

 # BASIC USAGE:
 Create an instance:
 ```
-v = pydic.pyIDC('video.cih')
+v = pydic.pyIDI('video.cih')
 ```
 Set the points where displacements will be determined.
-In this step the method of calculation is specified.
+In this step the method of identification is specified.

 If `points` is given, these are the ones used:
 ```